 What does your target audience need to hear from you?
 Remember, it’s not all about you.
-The best taglines say something that is compelling to your audience.
+The best taglines say something compelling to your audience.

 What will make the tagline most impactful?
-You want something that is truly distinct for your brand and that can have longevity.
+You want something that is distinct to your brand and that can have longevity.

 But the process doesn’t stop there.

 Preparing your tagline for launch

 Based on the role your tagline is designed to play, we’ll help you develop strategic best practices to ensure tagline consistency across all use cases.
 To make sure your tagline is ready for launch, Addison Whitney will deploy our strategic and creative resources in all stages of tagline creation, including the steps that get the creative over the finish line:

 - Tactics like alliteration, lyrical tone or rhymes can be applied by Addison Whitney’s verbal linguists.

 - An understanding of the meaning in various markets or language dialects where the tagline may appear can be evaluated through linguistical screening.

 - Customer research can validate if your message is coming across and its success in recall.
 You must be able to say what you need to say in the shortest, most memorable way.